ezou626/comm4190_F25_Final_Project/introduction.md

 ## Blurb

-Chefing is an advanced AI kitchen companion designed to revolutionize home cooking by delivering a truly personalized experience.
-Chefing creates and suggests recipes tailored to the user's taste preferences, dietary requirements, time constraints, and current mood.
-Its voice-assisted interface provides support with step-by-step guidance, automatic timers, and smart ingredient substitutions for missing items or known allergies.
-Plus, Chefing promotes sustainability by helping to minimize food waste through leftover utilization and generating dynamic, intentional grocery lists.
+Chefing is an intelligent, AI-powered kitchen assistant designed to transform home cooking into a personalized, effortless experience.
+By learning your taste preferences, dietary requirements, time constraints, and evolving habits, it creates recipes tailored precisely to your needs.
+Chefing’s voice-guided interface provides clear, step-by-step instructions, sets timers automatically, and recommends substitutions when ingredients are missing or unsuitable.
+The platform also emphasizes sustainability by reducing food waste through creative use of leftovers and generating adaptive grocery lists that encourage intentional shopping.
+With its ability to adjust to your lifestyle and support you throughout the cooking process, Chefing turns everyday meal preparation into a seamless collaboration — empowering you to cook efficiently, eat thoughtfully, and enjoy a smarter, more sustainable kitchen experience.

 ## Scenarios for Chefing